Kreswell/kreswell.github.io/_posts/SevenOrdersOfMagnitude.md

 - Only words posted here, or otherwise "published," will count.
 - The highest priority chore is the dishes.
 After that are probably laundry and yard work.
 - I'm calling my starting weight 196 pounds, so my goal weight is 186 pounds.
-- The "big thing" should be anything that's big and/or new enough to feel like an accomplishment for
+- The "big thing" should be anything that's big and/or new enough to feel like an accomplishment on this time scale, but is still definitely one thing.
+Some possibilities are:
+  - Creating some sort of recorded media content like a video or

 One hundred days is 14 weeks plus two days (one extra weekend), so today is day 1.